This profile is part of a series, which you absolutely should read in chronological order.

 In particular, Hawkman and Black Canary competently defeated Wizard.
 Dinah later teamed up with the Martian Manhunter to defeat Chronos (David Clinton).

 The next year saw an attack on two Earths by the Crime Syndicate of America, from Earth-3.
 During this crisis Black Canary defeated Superwoman.
-Though she had the “home field advantage”, as explained in the Syndicate entry.
+She had the “home field advantage”, as explained in the Syndicate entry.

 Fog over Park City